Riley-D-1/Software-Assement-Task-2/rules.md

 2. Split the deck (with the Jokers) evenly for all the players.
 3. Place the evenly split deck in each player's draw pile face down.
 4. Each Player will now draw 3 Cards keeping them hidden from the other players
 5. Decide who is going first.
 This is the player's choice but an easy way to decide is the person to the right of the person who shuffled the deck.
-(In the first round everyone but the last player misses the attack phase)
-6. Use some kind of counter (Dice is a good option) to keep track of everyone HP which starts on 20
+6. Use some kind of counter (Dice is a good option) to keep track of everyone HP which starts on 20.
 ## Gameplay:
 On your turn:
 1. Draw 1 card from your pile (This will be auto done in my game)